99ron/Milestone2FSD/README.md

    to check that if the formatted address existed then to render that otherwise use the 'viscinity' as a fall back.
 Same regarding if there was no photo array then to use the markerIcon from the map to fill in the missing photo.

+ - No header image: Once I had deployed the site and started viewing from GitHub Pages I quickly realised my images weren't loading and the google maps wasn't authorised.
+Added the github pages as a site usuable with my API key and corrected the file path for both the header background image and header image to display correctly, confirmed in both Firefox and Chrome.

 ## Deployment

 I've created this website using the cloud9 platform which I then created a repository on github, this is where all the files are uploaded to.
 Once I logged into GitHub i opened this project,